If your time is short:

 The FDA defines process validation as, “…the collection and evaluation of data, from the process design stage through commercial production, which establishes scientific evidence that a process is capable of consistently delivering quality product”.

 A foundational tenet of this FDA guidance document is the lifecycle concept.
-The lifecycle approach is concerned not only with the initial drug development processes; but also, the establishment of commercial manufacturing and routine commercial production until discontinuation of the product.
+The lifecycle approach is concerned not only with the initial drug development processes; but also, the establishment of commercial manufacturing and routine commercial production until the discontinuation of the product.

 The Main Components of Pharmaceutical Process Validation